DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

   <img src="./images/creator_2_c.png" alt="GitHub Desktop pop-up window to publish repository with information filled-in" width="50%"/>
 </div>

+Click `Publish Repository`.
 Notice how the `Publish Repository` button in the top-right corner of your window has now changed to `Fetch origin`.

 Please go to https://github.com/ on your web browser, log into your account, and verify if the remote repository has indeed been created.
 In the GitHub website, you can do so by clicking on your profile icon in the top-right corner of the website, then click on `Your repositories`.
 My GitHub page looks like this—